Jovan100/chancewemeet/replit.md

 # ConnectCafe - Virtual Connection Platform

 ## Overview
 ConnectCafe is a beautiful, modern static website for a social connection platform designed to help lonely people across all demographics connect through sponsored virtual coffee/meal dates.
-The site showcases the concept with glossy design, smooth animations, and SVG mockup screenshots.
+The site showcases the concept with glossy design, smooth animations, and authentic photography of real people connecting in beautiful settings.

 ## Project Structure
 This is a **simple static website** with: